pingiun/BAPC2018-website/index.md

 The BAPC {{site.year}} will take place on <b>{{site.day}}</b> at the Radboud University in Nijmegen, The Netherlands and is co-organised by <a href='https://www.desda.org/' target="_blank">Desda</a>
 and <a href='https://thalia.nu' target="_blank">Thalia</a>.

-### How to participate

-Teams usually qualify themselves by participating in one of the [preliminaries](/preliminaries.html).
-After the preliminaries, the best teams will be selected for participation in the BAPC.
-Teams with three members get preference over those with less, and all should be affiliated with the same instutition in the Benelux.
-If you have a team and want to participate in the BAPC, but are not close enough to a preliminary, please [reach out to us](/contact.html).

-Teams should be registered **30 September** at the latest, including shirt sizes and dietary information (using the "special needs" field).

 ### During the contest

 The scorebord will be available live during the contest [here](/results.html).
 A livestream of the award ceremony will be available on the homepage after the contest ends.